-- improving the flexibility in the use of on call contracts allowing people to vary their weekly hours, - the introduction of our tiered response model which is predicated on a principle that all staff are trained and equipped to deal with the types of incidents that they are most likely to face on a day to day basis (tier 1), based on our analysis of risk and demand.
-Beyond that we provide enhanced levels of support (tiers 2 and 3) strategically located across the organisation, again based on risk and demand. - Tier 1 assets Rapid Intervention Vehicles and Light Rescue Pumps - Tier 2 assets Light Rescue Pumps and Medium Rescue Pumps - Tier 3 assets Special Appliances.
+- improving the flexibility in the use of on call contracts allowing people to vary their weekly hours - the introduction of our tiered response model, which is predicated on a principle that all staff are trained and equipped to deal with the types of incidents that they are most likely to face on a day to day basis (tier 1), based on our analysis of risk and demand.
+Beyond that we provide enhanced levels of support (tiers 2 and 3) strategically located across the organisation, again based on risk and demand - Tier 1 assets Rapid Intervention Vehicles and Light Rescue Pumps - Tier 2 assets Light Rescue Pumps and Medium Rescue Pumps - Tier 3 assets Special Appliances.

-There are a number of ways we can reduce unwanted calls to our control room so that we can avoid unnecessary mobilisations and ensure that our resources are available to attend emergencies including:
+There are a number of ways we can reduce unwanted calls to our control room so that we can avoid unnecessary mobilisations and make sure our resources are available to attend emergencies including:

-- we send out letters to repeat offenders of false alarms to support them in bringing down the number of false alarms they have - our control room call challenges the call we receive to try and ensure that we are not attending false alarms or hoax calls - we include hoax call in all of our educational packages including key stage 1-3 school - we provide fire-setter interventions for those children and young people identified as being involved in making malicious calls, including support for families.
+- sending out letters to repeat offenders of false alarms to support them in bringing down the number of false alarms they have - challenging the calls we receive to try and ensure that we are not attending false alarms or hoax calls - adding hoax call to all of our educational packages, including school key stage 1- 3 - providing fire-setter interventions for those children and young people identified as being involved in making malicious calls, including support for families.

-- Review how we reward our on call staff for their availability in order to acquire and retain their specific experience and knowledge. - Develop an Operational Resource Centre to redistribute surplus capacity to meet forecasted crewing needs. - Explore demand led crewing options to match resources to risk ensuring that an intervention occurs as quickly as possible at any emergency incident. - Relocate resources to match changing risk profiles. - Complete the rollout of our tiered response appliances. - Review our response times for different incident types. - Invest in technology to ensure we are able to work effectively with our emergency services partners. - Explore the use of new equipment and ways of working to keep our staff safe when attending incidents by investing in research and development. - We will ensure that operational staff gain and maintain the correct skills and knowledge from acquisition through to maintenance of skills and combat the potential for skillsfade over time - Review skills and requirements for the role of On Call Firefighter and adjust recruitment process accordingly. - Give a realistic job overview, with career opportunities, to ensure we attract the talent required for the role.
+- Review how we reward our on-call staff for their availability in order to acquire and retain their specific experience and knowledge. - Develop an Operational Resource Centre to redistribute surplus capacity to meet forecasted crewing needs. - Explore demand led crewing options to match resources to risk, ensuring that an intervention occurs as quickly as possible at any emergency incident. - Relocate resources to match changing risk profiles.

+- Complete the rollout of our tiered response appliances. - Review our response times for different incident types. - Invest in technology to ensure we are able to work effectively with our emergency services partners. - Explore the use of new equipment and ways of working to keep our staff safe when attending incidents by investing in research and development. - We will ensure that operational staff gain and maintain the correct skills and knowledge from acquisition through to maintenance of skills and combat the potential for skills-fade over time. - Review skills and requirements for the role of On Call Firefighter and adjust recruitment process accordingly. - Give a realistic job overview, with career opportunities, to ensure we attract the talent required for the role.